thingsee/thingsee-simple-ws-proxy/README.md

 Simplest possible HTTP-to-WS proxy to forward Thingsee One HTTP POST requests to Websocket connections.

-This proxy provides no authentication, no authorization, no security and no proper publish/subscribe funcitonality.
+This proxy provides no authentication, no authorization, no security and no proper publish/subscribe functionality.
 It takes the received HTTP POST requests from a Thingsee One device and just forwards them over a WebSocket to the last client that has requested them.

 ## Installation